 How to Play Race Day Games:

-Each of the four race day games will be a prediction game that your guest can play before and during the contest.
+Each of the four-race day games will be a prediction game that your guest can play before and during the contest.
 Cars and numbers in a variety of colors will be made for customizing their racecar for each game.
-Once they have designed their game pieces, they attach them to the corresponding game board showing who they picked.
+Once they have designed their game pieces, they attach them to the corresponding game board showing their picks.
 It will be fun to see which guest guesses correctly for each match.
-To add to the fun, you could even design some trophy cups to give in the winner’s circle to add to the fun.
+You could even design some trophy cups to give in the winner’s circle to add to the fun.

 What Race Day Games We Will Be Making: